jconenna/Fujifilm-Astro-USB-Controller/README.md

 1 - 50 Ohm Axial Resistor (common through hole resistor)<br/>

 ## In addition you will need:
-1 - A-Male to Mini-B USB, length of your choice<br/>
+1 - A-Male to Mini-B USB Cable, length of your choice<br/>
 1 - 3.5mm Audio Cable, length of your choice<br/>
-1 - 3.5mm Female to 2.5mm Male adapter, preference to short cable type with right angle 2.5mm connector<br/>
+1 - 3.5mm Female to 2.5mm Male adapter, preferably the short cable type with right angle 2.5mm connector<br/>
-OR 1 - 3.5mm male to 2.5mm male Audio cable<br/>
+OR instead of the 2 previous items 1 - 3.5mm male to 2.5mm male Audio cable<br/>

 ## Tutorial